Kinga Wangchuk: Club career

 Kinga joined Ugyen Academy FC in 2020, scoring in a 3–1 victory over High Quality United FC in the club's opening game of the 2020 Bhutan Premier League.

 He previously played as a guest player for Transport United FC during the 2019 AFC Cup, a club he would later go on to permanently join in 2021.
 He helped the club win the 2022 BFF President's Cup scoring in the final against Thimphu City FC.

 Kinga represented Paro FC as a guest player during both the 2022 and 2023 editions of the AFC Cup.
 He eventually secured a permanent move, helped the club win the 2023 Bhutan Premier League.
 On 17 November 2024, he scored a goal for the Transport United against Indian club Gokulam Kerala in their 2–1 quarter-final defeat at the 40th edition of Sikkim Gold Cup.

 International career

 Kinga represented Bhutan at youth level during both the 2020 AFC U-19 Championship qualifiers and the 2018 AFC U-16 Championship qualifiers.

 On 22 June 2023, Kinga made his debut for the Bhutan national team during the 2023 SAFF Championship against Maldives.

+On 8 September 2024, Kinga scored his first international goal against Bangladesh in a friendly at the Changlimithang Stadium.